 The next step is to define the focus of the coaching conversation.

-At your first appointment, this might mean clarifying why the client sought coaching and what they hope to achieve in both the short and long term.
-In subsequent sessions, it could involve revisiting broader objectives or addressing specific challenges the client wants to tackle that day.
+At your first appointment, this might mean clarifying why the client sought coaching.
+Clarify what they hope to achieve in both the short and long term.

 3. Exploration